lakejs/lake-docs/reference/editor.md

 ### change

 Fired when the editor's content is changed.
-The `value` represents the editor's content and conforms to the [LML format](/guide/content-format.md).
+The `value` parameter is the current content, which conforms to [LML format](/guide/content-format.md).

 Example: